bioinformatics-ua/dicoogle-client-js/README.md

 ### Further Notice

-This library is compatible with versions of Dicoogle in the range `>=2.0.0 <2.4.0`.
-This client wrapper can be updated as new services emerge.
+This library is compatible with versions of Dicoogle in the range `>=2.0.0 <2.5.0`.
+This client wrapper may be updated as new services emerge.

 ### License